MShepelin/UnrealEngine5Learning/README.md

 ### Grenade mechanic

-I created a grenade mechanic which allows player to aim grenade throw while holding "IA_ThrowGrenade" and throw grenade when this button input is released.
+I created a grenade mechanic which allowed player to aim grenade throw while holding "IA_ThrowGrenade" and throw grenade when this button input was released.

 <img src="./Images/grenadePathTrajectory.png" alt="grenadePathTrajectory" style="zoom:50%;" />

 <img src="./Images/grenadeExplosion.png" alt="grenadeExplosion" style="zoom:50%;" />

-Grenade explosion uses a radial impulse to spread force within a radius.
-This force influences physics bodies and send them flying!
-Explosion also comes with a simple VFX from standard content.
-If force is applied, objects are dealt damage.
+Grenade explosion used a radial impulse to spread force within a radius.
+This force influenced physics bodies and sent them flying!
+Explosion also came with a simple VFX based on standard content.
+If force was applied, objects were dealt damage.

-Grenades' shockwave is blocked by walls.
+Grenades' shockwave was blocked by walls.
 <img src="./Images/grenadeShockWaveBlock.png" alt="grenadeShockWaveBlock" style="zoom:50%;" />

 <img src="./Images/grenadeShockWaveEffect.png" alt="grenadeShockWaveEffect" style="zoom:50%;" />

-Grenade also has a trail visualization.
+Grenade trail visualization was added afterwards:

 <img src="./Images/grenadeTraceVizuals.png" alt="grenadeTraceVizuals" style="zoom:50%;" />

 ### Blueprint virtual machine

-To investigate how BVM (Blueprint Virtual Machine) works I read through the code and visited this two articles: [Anatomy of the Unreal 4 blueprint virtual machine](https://ikrima.dev/ue4guide/engine-programming/blueprints/bp-virtualmachine-overview/), [Discovering Blueprint VM (Part 2)](https://intaxwashere.github.io/blueprint-part-two/).
+To investigate how BVM (Blueprint Virtual Machine) works I read through the code and visited these two articles: [Anatomy of the Unreal 4 blueprint virtual machine](https://ikrima.dev/ue4guide/engine-programming/blueprints/bp-virtualmachine-overview/), [Discovering Blueprint VM (Part 2)](https://intaxwashere.github.io/blueprint-part-two/).

 BVM works in a similar way to JVM - it uses operand stack (it's not the same as the OS stack) to activate zero-address instructions.
 This instructions use values that are put on stack to perform a limited set of basic actions such as creating a local variable,  jumping to a place in compiled code for BVM.
 These instructions can be found in the Unreal Engine code in `enum EExprToken`.